Ecovative Design: Mycelium Construction Materials

 A natural and renewable replacement for engineered wood, formed from compressed mushroom material and requiring no numerical control.
-Architect David Benjamin of The Living, working with Evovative Design and Arup, built 'Hy-Fi', a temporary 40 ft external exhibit at the Museum of Modern Art in New York City in 2014.
+Architect David Benjamin of The Living, working with Ecovative and Arup, built 'Hy-Fi', a temporary 40 ft external exhibit at the Museum of Modern Art in New York City in 2014.
+David Benjamin and Ecovative then collaborated again on an Autodesk project in 2024 for the City of Oakland to construct a 130+ unit affordable housing building in the heart of the city.
+Through environmental testing it was found that the mycelium composite Ecovative grew for the exterior panels made the project Carbon Negative thanks to the substrate that was chosen making the building a large carbon sink.
+MycoComposite panels also benefit construction projects as they are sound deadening as well.